cobailey8/Snake-Game/README.md

 # Snake-Game

-## The classic game "Snake" developed using vanilla Javascript:exclamation:
+## The classic game "Snake" developed using vanilla Javascript only:exclamation:

 ### **:speaker: AUDIO:**